singe/jollyexec/readme.md

 ![image](https://github.com/singe/jollyexec/assets/1150684/ec2adbf0-05e2-4eb0-9131-bfee386a4a6b)

 jollyexec is an execution proxy - it presents a configurable web server that will execute commands, and return their output.
 But, it has some ideas about security.
+It could also be called an API wrapper for unix command execution.

 It solves some of the hassles of passing files to a command through an HTTP server by doing things like allowing you to specify if a file should be sent as stdin to a process, or whether it needs to be stuck into a temporary file and the path passed to the file.